So you have a beautifully crafted website.

 - Make sure your primary conversion goal link is clearly visible.
-If you look at my website’s nav menu, you’ll notice the link to my Free Consultation form has been clearly highlighted as this is my primary conversion goal link.
+If you look at my website’s nav menu, you’ll notice the link to my Design Services Page is the first option in the menu, as this is my primary conversion goal link.
 Whatever yours is, make sure it get’s noticed.

-- Create a powerful homepage landing page, even if you are just running a simple blog.
-Displaying a list of your latest blog posts and nothing else on your homepage is a waste of conversion opportunity.
-Click here to learn how to create a conversion focused homepage for your website.
+- Create a purposeful home landing page, even if you are just running a simple blog.
+Displaying a list of your latest blog posts and nothing else on your homepage is a waste of a conversion opportunity.
+Click here to learn how to create a conversion focused homepage for your website or blog.

 - Make sure your marketing message is very clear and simple to read.
-The better clarity you can create for your website to new visitors, the better.
+The better clarity you can create for your website’s new visitors, the better.

 - Use a powerful background hero image with your marketing message or tagline placed inside.
-Similar to what you see on the homepage of this website, and many other conversion-focused websites.
+Similar to what you see on the homepage of this Magnet4Blogging, and many other conversion-focused personal brand and business websites.